weights for pooled cross-sections over waves (a)-(f)

 How could/ should they be included in any analysis as SPSS 'makes them invisible' - could they be assigned the mean weight of 1?

-#4 Updated by Stephanie Auty about 2 years ago
+#4 Updated by Stephanie Auty over 2 years ago

 From: Nico Ochmann [mailto:firstname.lastname@example.org]

 Subject: RE: [Understanding Society User Support - Support #877] weights for pooled cross-sections over waves (a)-(f)